mapsplugin/cordova-plugin-googlemaps/README.md

   // [Android]
   //    The Google Play Services SDK version
   //    You need to specify the same version number with all other plugins.
-  //    Check out the latest version is here.
+  //    Check out the latest version here.
   //    https://developers.google.com/android/guides/releases
   PLAY_SERVICES_VERSION="11.8.0" (for Android)

   // [Android]
   //    This plugin requires the Android support library v4.
   //    The minimum version is 24.1.0
-  //    Check out the latest version is here.
+  //    Check out the latest version here.
   //    https://developer.android.com/topic/libraries/support-library/revisions.html
   ANDROID_SUPPORT_V4_VERSION="24.1.0" (for Android)